 Install and set up WebLogic Server, JDK, and WebLogic Enterprise.
 See Platform Support for WebLogic Enterprise Connectivity for information about the supported versions for each of these products.

 For information about manually generating client stubs, see Creating CORBA Client Applications in the WebLogic Enterprise documentation.
 If you are viewing this document on the Web, see the WebLogic Enterprise documentation on the Web.
 If you are viewing this document from the documentation CD, see the WebLogic Enterprise documentation on the CD.
-To get to Creating CORBA Client Applications, click CORBA Topics, then scroll down and click Creating CORBA Client Applications.
+To get to the Creating CORBA Client Applications, click CORBA Topics, and then scroll down and click Creating CORBA Client Applications.